cherryot02/SQL-Injections/Breaking-More-Queries.md

 So I copied and pasted some of the sample links form the tutorial but the whole site cannot be reached so I did step slowly as follows.<br />

-I went to the home index page and then pasted the followings:
+I went to the home index page and then pasted the following:
 ```
 http://testphp.vulnweb.com/listproducts.php?
 ```